 I additionally spend my time working in the Language and Memory Aging (LAMA) lab under Dr. Brennan Payne.
 Our research is focused on understanding cognitive and neural mechanisms underlying human language and memory systems across the adult lifespan.
 We use a variety of methodologies, including EEG, eye-tracking, heart-rate variability, and transcranial magnetic stimulation.
 I spend my time here working on a variety of EEG projects.
 Recently, I have been involved in a co-registered pupillometry and EEG study, examining relationships between phasic pupil size and the P3b component.
 We recently presented some preliminary work at the annual Psychonomic Society conference.

 LoTemplio, S., Reynolds, T., Eshete, A., Abrahams, M., Bruesewitz, D., & Wall, J. A. (2016).
 Ethiopian Orthodox church forests provide hydrological ecosystem services: evidence from stream sediment and aquatic insect analyses.
 African Journal of Ecology 55, 247-251.

-Hopman, R.J., Scott, EE., McKinney, T.L., LoTemplio, S., Euler, M.J. & Strayer, D.L. (submitted).
+Hopman, R.J., Scott, EE., McKinney, T.L., LoTemplio, S., Euler, M.J. & Strayer, D.L. (in prep).
 Neurophysiological Changes from Prolonged Exposure in a Natural Environment.